parthdmaniar/coronavirus-covid-19-SARS-CoV-2-IoCs/README.md

-# Dedicated to the men and woman fighting the coronavirus pandemic.
+# Dedicated to the men and women fighting the coronavirus pandemic.

 coronavirus-covid-19-SARS-CoV-2